The HIBEAM Instrument at the European Spallation Source: Detectors

-An important difference between the two cases is that in the standard $n - \bar{n}$ search the neutrons beam will fly through the annihilation target therefore the neutron induced nuclear reaction background in the annihilation foil, a source of beam-induced pile-up background will be present.
-For the~\nantinsterile~case, this source of background will be absent.
+An important difference between the two cases is that in the standard~\ntoantin~search the neutron beam will pass through the annihilation target and therefore neutron-induced nuclear reactions in the annihilation foil, a source of beam-induced pile-up background, will be present.
+For the~\nbarviasterile~case, this source of background will be absent.
 It will also be possible to detect annihilation products in the very forward direction.
-This gives larger solid angle covered and the annihilation will be more completely characterized.
+This gives larger solid angle coverage so the annihilation can be more completely characterized.